pongrut/CarND-Advanced-Lane-Lines/writeup_template.md

 The Step 5.4 [block #2], I search for the histogram peaks to get the basex position of both left & right.
 ![peaks_hist](./images/peaks_hist.jpg)

 The Step 5.4 [block #3], Then I used the `sliding_search ()` function to detect and store the white pixels in the left and right base_x guides.
-And use position of white pixels and fit my lane lines with a polynomial 2nd order kinda like this:
+And use position of these white pixels and fit my lane lines with a polynomial 2nd order kinda like this:

 ![fitx_line](./images/fitx_line.jpg)